-But Uber went a step further, as drivers were required to get a background check.
+But Uber went a step further, as drivers are required to get a background check.

 Also, you can see the Uber reviews of the other customers in the mobile app before you even take a ride.
 So, this review process for drivers helps to make sure that drivers are safe and reliable.

 But if you’re still unsure after you booked an Uber driver, just cancel the ride and ask for another driver.

 When you sign up with a Uber account you were required to use a valid credit or debit card.
 And your rides are charged to your account upon completion of each ride.

 This is considered a security advantage.
 So, you didn’t have to carry cash with you and worry about having small bills.
 However, some taxi mobile apps also accept credit and debit card payments and are also cashless.